PingTrip/Ansible_Cuckoo/readme.md

 This is a simple standalone Ansible script for building a Cuckoo Sandbox server.
 The following capabilities are included:

-- Cuckoo Sandbox (current Git version)
+- Cuckoo Sandbox v2.0RC2 (current version)
 - Web UI
 - Yara v3.5.0
 - Volatility v2.6